hacs/documentation/documentation/faq/highlights.md

 ---
 id: highlights
-title: Highlights of what HACS can do
+title: What HACS can do
 ---

+In short:

 - Help you discover new custom elements.
 - Help you install (download) new custom elements.